 One canvas, four ink colours, text, eraser and undo.
 No template picker, no sidebar of widgets — the interface disappears so the idea doesn't.

-Clipboard images (PNG, JPEG, WebP, GIF, SVG) drop straight in.
+Clipboard images (PNG, JPEG, WebP, GIF, SVG) drop straight in — automatically downscaled in the browser before upload and re-encoded to WebP where supported (PNG/JPEG fallback on browsers without canvas WebP encoding), so big phone photos don't burn through the per-board byte quota.
 Paste a plain URL and it renders as a clickable capsule you can edit later.

 On phones and tablets the toolbar collapses into a single bottom pill with dedicated undo and hold-to-delete — usable with one thumb, no keyboard required.